javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/05-sliding-menu/task.md

 ---

-# Create a menu sliding menu
+# Create a sliding menu

 Create a menu that opens/collapses on click: